SMEs are most vulnerable to economic turmoil, but what about the turmoil in their own business

 Finding their unique selling point and differentiating themselves from their competitors was essential.

-Updating their website, using social media and actively looking for customers was critical to turning the business around.
+Updating their website, using social media and actively looking for customers was critical to turning the company around.

 “One of the big changes we made was not waiting for customers to come to us, for example building a database that we could connect with was a great way of introducing ourselves to potential customers,” explains Grove.